-The PPE used on set will be discussed with, but decided and supplied by, Production however it is recommended that the sound team carry their own PPE kit consisting of face coverings, disposable gloves and hand-sanitiser to use when cleaning your own equipment, for personal prep and for collecting your production supplied PPE.
+The PPE used on set will be discussed with, but decided and supplied by, Production however it is recommended that the sound team carry their own PPE kit consisting of face coverings (Mask and/or visor) and handsanitizer/anti bac wipes to use when cleaning your own equipment, for personal prep and for collecting your production supplied PPE.

-Gloves should only be used in separate areas or on a per-task basis eg. to rig a camera, then disposed of safely, a new set should be used when crossing over to another area.
+Gloves should only be used in separate areas or on a per-task basis e.g., to rig a camera, then disposed of safely, a new set should be used when crossing over to another area.
+The same applies to washing hands between areas and kits.

-If not using gloves, follow the government recommended hand washing procedure, and wash before and after every individual contact with shared kit or contributors.
+If not using gloves\, follow the government recommended hand washing procedure, and wash before and after every individual contact with shared kit or contributors.

-When filming in interior locations, face coverings are recommended to be maintained where social distancing becomes challenging.
+When filming in interior locations, face coverings are worn where social distancing becomes challenging.